G. Karthikeyan

-G. Karthikeyan (20 January 1949 – 7 March 2015) was an Indian politician and former speaker of the Kerala Legislative Assembly.
-He was the Member of the Legislative Assembly from Aruvikkara constituency, who represented the Indian National Congress.
+Gopala Pillai Karthikeyan (20 January 1949 – 7 March 2015) was an Indian politician and former speaker of the Kerala Legislative Assembly.
+He was a Member of the Legislative Assembly from Aruvikkara constituency, who represented the Indian National Congress.

+Early life

+Born on January 20, 1949, in Kannambayil, Varkala, Thiruvananthapuram district, the eldest son of N.P.
+Gopala Pillai and Vanajakshi Amma.
+He has seven siblings.